xavierjialei/xi-portfolio/part-ii.md

 ## 3. User Research Protocol

-- Target audience: The general public who care about language protection and immigrants in the United States who don't speak English as their native language.
+### Target Audience
-- Approach to identifying representative individuals: Reaching out to international students at CMU
+With this project, I intend to motivate the general public to pay more attention to language preservation.
+Everyone should be inspired to learn various languages bit by bit in their daily lives.
+More specifically, my target audience is people who are interested in learning new languages and immigrants in the United States who do not speak English as their native language.

-- Interview script
+### Approach